epapiez/ThinkCPPRunestone/_sources/Chapter12/bisection_search.rst

 case and writing the recursive call so that the base case is never reached.
 Either error will cause an infinite recursion, in which case C++ will (eventually) generate a run-time error.

+.. mchoice:: question12_9_1
+   :answer_a: linear search
+   :answer_b: bisection search
+   :answer_c: both methods will work, but linear search is more efficient
+   :answer_d: both methods will work, but bisection search is more efficient
+   :correct: a
+   :feedback_a: Correct!
+No search is faster than linear search when elements are not sorted.
+   :feedback_b: Incorrect!
+Bisection sort does not work on unsorted elements.
+   :feedback_c: Incorrect!
+Bisection sort does not work on unsorted elements.
+   :feedback_d: Incorrect!
+Bisection sort does not work on unsorted elements.

+   You are given a list of spelling words where the words are **not sorted** in any way.
+   What search method should you use?

+.. mchoice:: question12_9_2
+   :answer_a: linear search
+   :answer_b: bisection search
+   :answer_c: both methods will work, but linear search is more efficient
+   :answer_d: both methods will work, but bisection search is more efficient
+   :correct: d
+   :feedback_a: Incorrect!
+You could use linear search, but it is not the only option.
+   :feedback_b: Incorrect!
+You could use bisection search, but it is not the only option.
+   :feedback_c: Incorrect!
+Both methods will work, but linear search is not the most efficient method.
+   :feedback_d: Correct!
+When elements are sorted, bisection search is much quicker.

+   You are given the same list of spelling words, but this time the words are **sorted alphabetically**.
+   What search method should you use this time?

+.. mchoice:: question12_9_3
+   :multiple_answers:
+   :answer_a: having more than one recursive call
+   :answer_b: not including a base case
+   :answer_c: writing recursive calls such that the base case is never reached
+   :answer_d: having more than one base case
+   :correct: b,c
+   :feedback_a: Incorrect!
+You are allowed to make multiple recursive calls inside of a function!
+You might do this if there is more than one condition.
+   :feedback_b: Correct!
+You always need a base case!
+   :feedback_c: Correct!
+If you never reach the base case, the program will never stop making recursive calls.
+   :feedback_d: Incorrect!
+You are allowed to have multiple base cases.
+This is often necessary!

+   When writing a recursive function, which of the following will result in infinite recursion?

+.. fillintheblank:: question12_9_4

+   How many recursive calls are used to locate the King of Hearts?
+(Hearts = suit 2, King = rank 13).

+   - :2: Correct!
+     :x: Incorrect!
+Change the input of ``card`` in the ``int main()`` of the active code above, then take a look at the output.